 Paliku Campsite

-Paliku lies at nearly six and a half thousand feet and is located at the east end of the Wilderness valley and is found at the base of a rainforest cliff.
+Paliku lies at nearly six and a half thousand feet and is located at the east end of the Wilderness valley, which is found at the base of a rainforest cliff.

-You’ll get to experience fascinating views of the interior part of the crater along the trails, not to mention the exceptional cinder cones and silver swords among this breathtaking Martian-like and Lunar-like landscape.
+Along the trails, you’ll experience fascinating views of the interior part of the crater, not to mention the exceptional cinder cones and silver swords among this breathtaking Martian-like and Lunar-like landscape.

 On clear days, you’ll have clear visibility of the Big Island through the Kaupo Gap.

-On foggy and cloudy days you’ll experience views that are lush and cool, offering you an epic experience of Maui.
+On foggy and cloudy days, you’ll experience lush and cool views, offering an epic experience of Maui.

 Kapalaoa Cabin